 …

-PRH accession … opt_cv_MS:1001905_emPAI_value
+PRH accession … opt_ms_file[1]_cv_MS:1001905_emPAI_value

 PRT P12345 … 0.658

 Referencing external resources (i.e. mzIdentML or mzQuantML files)

 In mzTab all identifications SHOULD reference external resources that contain detailed evidence for the identification.
 This link MUST be stored in the “uri” column of the respective table.
 This field MUST NOT be used to reference an external MS data file.
 MS data files should be referenced using the method described in Section 5.2.